pranavaditya-02/farmprecise/README.md

   Talk to Hena in your native language.
 Converts voice to text and responds back with spoken guidance using text-to-speech.

 - **Document Analysis**
-  Upload PDFs or text files like soil reports, weather summaries, or government policies — and get simplified insights from them.
+  Upload PDFs or text files like soil reports, weather summaries or government policies — and get simplified insights from them.

 - **Multilingual & Offline Capabilities**
-  Supports Tamil, Hindi, Telugu, Kannada, Bengali, English, and more.
+  Supports Tamil, Hindi, Telugu, Kannada, Bengali, English and more.
 Key features work without internet connectivity.

 - **Personalized Guidance**
-  Based on location, crop history, and weather — Hena tailors suggestions specifically for each farmer.
+  Based on location, crop history and weather — Hena tailors suggestions specifically for each farmer.

 ### Analytics & Market Support